Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 [SOMETECHNO]                 ; VehicleType with DeploysInto or BuildingType with UndeploysInto IronCurtain.KeptOnDeploy=    ; boolean, default to [CombatDamage]->IronCurtain.KeptOnDeploy
 ```

+### Stationary vehicles

+- Setting VehicleType `Speed` to 0 now makes game treat them as stationary, behaving in very similar manner to deployed vehicles with `IsSimpleDeployer` set to true.
+Should not be used on buildable vehicles, as they won't be able to exit factories.

 ### Voxel turret shadow